General Information for Patients

 What sort of approval do you have to collect my information?

 VCOR is approved by a Human Research Ethics Committee at every participating hospital.
 If you have any ethical concerns about this project, questions about your rights as a participant, or would like to make a complaint about research conduct, you should contact the Human Research Ethics Committee (HREC) at the hospital where you were treated.
-A list of the HREC contact details for participating sites can be viewed here.

 What sort of information will be published from VCOR?